gravins/DGNs-for-schizophrenia/README.md

-# Drug repurposing for schizophrenia through Deep Graph Networks
+# Deep Graph Networks for schizophrenia drug repurposing
-This repository provides a reference implementation of our paper ....
+This repository provides a reference implementation of our paper ***Controlling astrocyte-mediated synaptic pruning signals for schizophrenia drug repurposing with Deep Graph Networks***.

 We will publish the code and data to replicate our results when the paper is accepted.